 The respondents involved are five (5) jeepney drivers from Antipolo City who agreed to be interviewed.
 The researchers assessed their experiences in terms of the following: (1) daily net income; (2) duration and extent of working; (3) alternative employment opportunity considerations; and (4) mental and emotional status.
-The respondents were interviewed every day from June 6 – 10, 2022 at their respective stations.
+The respondents were interviewed daily at their respective stations on June 6 – 10, 2022.

 In-depth one-on-one interviews were used for data collection.
 Afterward, the respondents’ first-hand experiences were drafted and annotated with the researchers’ insights.

-The researchers decided to exclude some factors in determining the respondents’ experiences such as physical and health conditions and current family relationship status.
+The researchers excluded some factors in determining the respondents’ experiences, such as physical and health conditions and current family relationship status.

 b.
 Example 2